mitranim/mitranim.github.io/templates/posts/witcher.md

 Fighting multiple opponents may feel very different from fighting one.
 They don't coordinate attacks and may attack from offscreen.
 This forces you to dodge or parry more often, making combat significantly slower.
 Learn to enjoy this.
 Prolonging combat is a positive rather than a negative, because it makes transitions between ambient and combat music less grating on the ears.
 Many combat tracks in Witcher 3 can be annoying at the start, especially if heard frequently, but eventually pick up and become interesting.
 Long combat makes the music better.

 Initially, Signs are underwhelming.
 Their effects are weak and stamina regen is slow.
 However, Signs become extremely strong with high Sign intensity and stamina regen, obtainable later in the game via slottable greater mutagens, HoS enchants, B&W mutations, Grandmaster Griffin gear.
-A magic-oriented build has been my favorite in multiple NG+ playthroughs.
+A magic-oriented build has been my favorite in multiple New Game+ playthroughs.

 ### Console